ThisNameWasTaken/parcel-starter/readme.md

 npm run build
 ```

-Builds for production into a folder called 'dist'.
+Builds for production into a folder called `dist`.

 To change the folder's name run `npm run build -- -out-dir custom-named-folder`.